Using Our Laboratory Services

 For refrigerated specimens, use the same Styrofoam mailing container as is provided for frozen specimens.
 Place on a coolant pack and fill the vacant space with any type of packaging material.
 We request that coolant packs be shipped in plastic bags.
 Mark the outside of the container: REFRIGERATED MATERIAL - DO NOT FREEZE.

 These specimens do not require special temperature conditions, but should not be allowed to freeze.
 However, safe specimen transport guidelines must be followed when specimens are submitted.

-Specimens which contain radioisotopes will be accepted for testing only when prior arrangements have been made and the specimens are clearly labeled so as to identify the contaminating isotope, the dose and compound administered to the patient, and the date of administration.
-To minimize hazards, specimens which are very "hot", e.g. those taken immediately after ablative therapy, may be held until they are less radioactive or they may be analyzed by methods which are not routine in our laboratories.
+Specimens that contain radioisotopes will be accepted for testing only when prior arrangements have been made and the specimens are clearly labeled so as to identify the contaminating isotope, the dose and compound administered to the patient, and the date of administration.
+To minimize hazards, specimens that are very "hot", e.g. those taken immediately after ablative therapy, may be held until they are less radioactive or they may be analyzed by methods that are not routine in our laboratories.
 Such options will be discussed with you when you make arrangements to send the specimen.